souravMitra92/ang4-seo/README.md

     > By running command `npm install`

 - Run command `npm run start`
-    > This will start server which listnes to port: 4000
+    > This will start server which listens to port: 4000